 - Hot weather or high altitude can cause insulin to absorb more quickly, so you should test your blood more regularly than you would at home.
 Remember to take time zones into account when planning your doses.

 - Do you get numbness in your feet?
 If so, you may be more susceptible to complications from sunburn, frostbite, fungal infections or swelling, so keep your feet covered, but not too tightly, at a reasonable temperature and dry.
 You could also try using a moisturiser to avoid the skin cracking.

-If you suffer from any other medical conditions, then be sure to visit our pre-existing conditions pages to find out more.
+If you suffer from any other conditions, then be sure to visit our medical conditions pages to find out more.